abu-yusuf-dev/my-cost-note/README.md

 I need to have an application like this.
 And finally i make it.
 It's live now.
 You can test also.

 Cheers!
+### N.B: If you want to donate for this project please email: revelyusuf109@gmail.com

 ## Tools:
 ```